 The health of our hounds is of utmost importance and for that reason we are utilising BVA elbow scores, BVA heart testing Scheme and genetic DM screening in our breeding strategy and any of our hounds that we breed from will not have suffered either gastric torsion or epilepsy.
-They will also have correct mouths.
 To add to this we are now in the process of hip scoring our hounds in the hope that we can continue to breed from healthy hounds.
 In keeping with our policy of breeding from healthy hounds, we will only accept bitches to our stud dogs that have been elbow scored and heart tested and DM screened.

 Please do not reproduce this article without the written permission of Steve Dean.